Informal Inspection by the Boss

 Imagine this setting: A small company consisting of about 8 people.
 They busy themselves with interim services (finding and placing candidates within companies).
-All this is in the country Belgium.
+All this is in the country of Belgium.
 Most of them work remotely.
-There is not really one office, and most communication is done by phone and/or e-mail.
+There is not one office, and most communication is done by phone and/or e-mail.
 Seems pretty efficient, doesn’t it?
 That’s what I thought too until I got this story from one of the people working there.

 It turns out that there was a problem with receiving emails from this particular person (can’t reveal the name).
 Not much of a problem and is technically easily fixed.
 The technical part is and was not the problem.
-What turned out to be the case is that the Managing Directors were receiving emails in blind copy (Bcc) of everything that everybody either received or sent.
+What turned out to be the case is that the Managing Directors were receiving emails in blind copies (Bcc) of everything that everybody either received or sent.
 So much for (the right?) for privacy.

 Ok, from a cultural point of view.